danielbradford2002/fetch_machine_learning/README.md

 ## Overview

-This project implements a multi-task learning framework using a sentence transformer to address two NLP tasks:
+Hi, I’m Daniel and this project is my implementation of a multi-task learning framework using a sentence transformer for the Fetch technical take home challenge.
+I built it to tackle two natural language tasks:
-- **Task A: Sentence Classification** – Classify sentences into five predefined categories: Sports, Business, Entertainment, Technology, and Politics.
+- **Task A: Sentence Classification** – where I classify sentences into five categories (Sports, Business, Entertainment, Technology, Politics).
-- **Task B: Sentiment Analysis** – Determine sentiment with three categories: Negative, Neutral, and Positive.
+- **Task B: Sentiment Analysis** – where I determine if a sentence has Negative, Neutral, or Positive sentiment.

-The model uses **DistilBERT** as its backbone to produce fixed-length sentence embeddings via mean pooling.
-Two task-specific linear heads then map these embeddings to the respective outputs.
+I use **DistilBERT** as the backbone to generate fixed-length sentence embeddings by applying mean pooling on the token representations.
+Then, two simple linear layers (one for each task) convert these embeddings into predictions.

-The project is organized into several modules:
+The project is split into several modules:
 - `src/train.py`: Contains the training loop, data splitting (train/validation/test), and CSV logging.
-- `src/evaluate.py`: Provides functions for evaluating the model on validation and test data.
+- `src/evaluate.py`: Has functions to evaluate the model on validation and test data.
-- `src/data_utils.py`: Contains helper functions for splitting data and batching, along with synthetic datasets.
+- `src/data_utils.py`: Provides helper functions for splitting data and batching, along with my synthetic datasets.
-- `models/multi_task_model.py`: Defines the multi-task model architecture.
+- `models/multi_task_model.py`: Defines the overall multi-task model architecture.

-In addition, the project is containerized with Docker to ensure reproducibility across environments, and the environment is specified via `requirements.txt`.
+I’ve also containerized the project with Docker to ensure it runs smoothly on any system, and I’ve specified all dependencies in a `requirements.txt` file.

 ---

 ## Task 1: Sentence Transformer Implementation

 **Objective:**
-Implement a sentence transformer that encodes variable-length sentences into fixed-length embeddings.
+I needed to implement a sentence transformer that takes variable-length sentences and encodes them into fixed-length vectors.

-**Approach:**
+**What I Did:**
-- **Backbone:** The project uses a pretrained DistilBERT model due to its balance of speed and performance.
+- **Backbone:** I chose DistilBERT for its balance between performance and efficiency.
-- **Pooling Strategy:** Mean pooling is applied over the transformer’s token embeddings to obtain a fixed-size representation.
+- **Pooling Strategy:** I used mean pooling over the token embeddings from the transformer to get a fixed-size vector.
-- **Testing:** Sample sentences are processed through the model to validate the embedding extraction.
+- **Testing:** I ran a few sample sentences through the model to ensure the embeddings looked reasonable.

-*Key Decisions:*
-- Mean pooling was chosen for simplicity and effectiveness.
-- DistilBERT provides a compact yet powerful representation for English text.
+**My Thoughts:**
+I went with mean pooling because it’s simple and effective, and DistilBERT was a natural choice due to its compact size while still providing strong performance on English text.

 ---

 ## Task 2: Multi-Task Learning Expansion

 **Objective:**
-Expand the transformer model to handle both sentence classification and sentiment analysis.
+I expanded the transformer model to handle both sentence classification and sentiment analysis simultaneously.

-**Approach:**
+**What I Did:**
-- **Shared Backbone:** The DistilBERT encoder is shared across tasks.
+- I kept the DistilBERT encoder as a shared backbone.
-- **Task-Specific Heads:**
-  - **Classification Head:** A linear layer producing outputs for 5 classes.
-  - **Sentiment Head:** A linear layer producing outputs for 3 sentiment categories.

-*Key Decisions:*
-- Sharing the transformer backbone allows the model to leverage common language representations while the separate heads fine-tune task-specific mappings.
+- Then I added two separate linear heads:
+  - One head for the 5-class sentence classification task.
+  - Another head for the 3-class sentiment analysis task.

+**My Thoughts:**
+By sharing the backbone, I leverage the same underlying language understanding for both tasks, while the separate heads allow each task to fine-tune its own mapping.
+This setup strikes a balance between efficiency and task specialization.

 ---

 ## Task 3: Training Considerations and Transfer Learning

 **Objective:**
-Discuss different training scenarios and the transfer learning approach.
+This part was all about exploring different training strategies and thinking about transfer learning.

-**Scenarios Considered:**
+**Scenarios I Considered:**

 1. **Entire Network Frozen:**
-   - *Implication:* The model relies entirely on pretrained weights, and only a forward pass is performed.
+   - *What it Means:* No layers are updated; the model uses only the pretrained weights.
-   - *Pros:* Faster training and less risk of overfitting with very limited data.
+   - *Pros:* Training is very fast and there’s minimal risk of overfitting when data is scarce.
-   - *Cons:* No adaptation to the specific tasks, possibly leading to suboptimal performance if the target domain is different.
+   - *Cons:* The model can’t adapt to my specific tasks, which might limit performance if my data is quite different from what DistilBERT was trained on.

 2. **Transformer Backbone Frozen:**
-   - *Implication:* The DistilBERT layers are fixed while the task-specific heads are trained.
+   - *What it Means:* The DistilBERT layers remain fixed while only the task-specific heads are updated.
-   - *Pros:* Preserves general language understanding and speeds up training; effective when the tasks are similar to the pretraining data.
+   - *Pros:* This approach is common when you have limited data; it preserves the general language knowledge while letting the heads learn the task-specific mappings.
-   - *Cons:* Limited domain adaptation if the tasks require more specialized knowledge.
+   - *Cons:* It might not capture domain-specific nuances if my tasks need more specialized understanding.

 3. **One Task-Specific Head Frozen:**
-   - *Implication:* One head (for example, classification) is left unchanged while the other head and the backbone are fine-tuned.
+   - *What it Means:* One of the task heads (say, classification) is kept unchanged while the other head and the backbone are fine-tuned.
-   - *Pros:* Useful if one task already has strong performance and you want to preserve it while adapting the other.
+   - *Pros:* This can be useful if one task is already performing well and I want to preserve its accuracy while adapting the other.
-   - *Cons:* May prevent the frozen head from adjusting to subtle changes in the shared representations.
+   - *Cons:* It might limit the model’s ability to adjust to new patterns if the frozen head really needs to learn more.

 **Transfer Learning Approach:**

-- **Pretrained Model Choice:** DistilBERT was selected for its efficiency and strong performance.
-- **Layer Freezing Strategy:**
-  - In scenarios with limited data, freezing the backbone and updating only the heads can help avoid overfitting.
-  - For tasks that differ significantly from the pretraining domain, selectively unfreezing some top layers may yield better performance.

-*Key Decisions:*
-- The balance between freezing and fine-tuning depends on available data and task similarity.
-- Experimentation with these strategies (e.g., freezing the entire backbone vs. partial unfreezing) can help determine the optimal approach.
+- I chose **DistilBERT** because it’s fast and effective.
+- For freezing, the idea is to freeze layers when you have very limited data or when your tasks are similar to the pretrained domain.
+On the other hand, if my tasks are very different or I have enough data, I might unfreeze more layers (or even the whole model) to allow deeper adaptation.

+**My Thoughts:**
+I experimented with different freezing strategies in my head (and I discuss these more in my code comments).
+Finding the right balance between preserving pretrained knowledge and adapting to new tasks is key, and it depends a lot on the data and the specific tasks.

 ---

 ## Task 4: Training Loop Implementation

 **Objective:**
-Develop a training loop that handles multi-task learning, including data splitting and metric tracking.
+I needed to build a training loop that supports multi-task learning with proper data splitting and metric logging.

-**Approach:**
+**What I Did:**
-- **Data Splitting:** The synthetic data is split into 70% training, 15% validation, and 15% test sets.
+- **Data Splitting:** I split my synthetic data into 70% training, 15% validation, and 15% test sets.
-- **Batch Processing:**
-  - The training loop processes classification and sentiment data separately so that each head is updated with its correct labels.
+- **Batch Processing:** I process classification and sentiment data in separate batches so that each head is updated using its own correct labels.
-- **Metrics & Logging:**
-  - After each epoch, the average loss for each task is computed.
-  - The model is evaluated on the validation set, and metrics (accuracy and loss) are logged to a CSV file.
-  - A final evaluation is performed on the test set to gauge generalization.
+- **Metrics & Logging:** After each epoch, I compute the average loss for each task and evaluate the model on the validation set.
+These metrics are logged to a CSV file, and a final evaluation on the test set gives me an unbiased measure of performance.

-*Key Decisions:*
-- Processing tasks separately in batches prevents the model from learning with dummy labels.
-- Logging metrics enables tracking progress and comparing different training strategies.
+**My Thoughts:**
+Separating the tasks during training ensures that each head gets accurate signals, and logging the metrics helps me track the model’s progress over time.

 ---

 ## Performance Results and Future Improvements

 **Current Results:**
-- **Training and validation outputs** show a gradual decrease in loss and improvement in accuracy for both classification and sentiment tasks.
-- **Final test performance:** Classification Accuracy = 0.89, Sentiment Accuracy = 0.93

-**Potential Improvements:**
+- My training and validation outputs show that loss decreases steadily, with final test performance reaching around:
+  - **Classification Accuracy:** 89%
+  - **Sentiment Accuracy:** 93%

+**Areas for Improvement:**
-- **Data Quantity & Quality:** Increasing the amount of training data or using real-world datasets could further improve model performance.
+- **Data Quality and Quantity:** Using larger, real-world datasets could further improve performance.
-- **Hyperparameter Tuning:** Experiment with different learning rates, batch sizes, and number of epochs.
+- **Hyperparameter Tuning:** There’s room to experiment with different learning rates, batch sizes, and numbers of epochs.
-- **Layer Freezing Experiments:** Test scenarios where different parts of the model are frozen/unfrozen to optimize performance.
+- **Layer Freezing Strategies:** I plan to explore more nuanced freezing/unfreezing strategies to see if further gains can be made.
-- **Pooling Strategy:** Explore alternative pooling methods (e.g., attention-based pooling) to potentially enhance the quality of the sentence embeddings.
+- **Pooling Methods:** Alternative pooling strategies (like attention-based pooling) might enhance the quality of the embeddings.
-- **Fine-Tuning:** Consider fine-tuning the backbone on a domain-specific corpus if the tasks are in a specialized domain.
+- **Fine-Tuning:** More extensive fine-tuning on domain-specific data could yield additional improvements.

 ---